jsabin/MMM-GrafanaChart/README.md

 	 module: 'MMM-GrafanaChart',
 		 position: 'top_right',   // This can be any of the regions.
 		 config: {
-				version: "6", // Only add this line if you are using Grafana verison 6 or greater
+				version: "7", // Only add this line if you are using Grafana verison 7, 6 or other
-				id: "as8fA8na", // Only Mandartory if you are using Grafana verison 6 or greater found after /d/ in the url
+				id: "as8fA8na", // Only Mandatory if you are using Grafana verison 6 or greater found after /d/ in the url
 				host: "grafana_host", //Mandatory.
 See url when displaying within grafana
 				port: 3000, // Mandatory.
 				https: false, // Optional.
 Consider using TLS for your data.
 Default: false
 				dashboardname: "weatherforecast", // Mandatory.
 				orgId: 1, // Mandatory.
 				panelId: 2, // Mandatory.
+                                from: "now-2h", // Optional
+                                to: "now", // Optional
 				width: "100%", // Optional.
 Default: 100%
 				height: "100%", // Optional.
 Default: 100%
 				refreshInterval: 900 //Optional.
 Default: 900 = 1/4 hour